-NASA’S New Horizons team have named newly discovered landmarks on Pluto’s largest moon in honour of scifi shows including Doctor Who and Star Trek.
+NASA’S New Horizons team have named newly discovered landmarks on Pluto’s largest moon in honour of scifi shows including Star Wars, Doctor Who and Star Trek.

 A large dark region on the moon, Charon, has been dubbed Gallifrey Macula, after the Doctor’s fictional home planet.
 And a neighbouring rift is now called Tardis Chasma by the team that sent their robotic probe flying past Pluto on 14 July.

 A large plain on Charon has been labelled Vulcan Planum, and craters within it given the names Kirk, Spock, Sulu and Uhura, from Star Trek.

 Other craters on Charon are now called Skywalker, (Leia) Organa and Vader after leading characters in Star Wars, while another has the name Ripley, from Alien.
 Darth Vader’s crater is suitably darker than the others.